 Recurve is the bowstyle used at the Olympic Games.

-The recurve bow is the modern evolution of traditional bows that have existed for thousands of years.
+The recurve bow is the modern evolution of traditional bows that have existed for 1000s of years.
 The limbs positioned at the top and bottom of the bow curve back away from the archer at each tip.
-This is what gives the “re-curve” its name.
+This is what gives the ‘re-curve’ its name.

 Recurve has been the bowstyle used at the Olympic Games since archery’s reintroduction to the programme in 1972.
 The rules for the recurve bow have evolved with technology and competitive standards but have remained largely unchanged since World Archery was founded in 1931.

-An archer shooting a recurve bow pulls the string back to their face using their fingers, aims at the target through the sight and.
-Upon release, the energy stored in the bent limbs transfers through the string and into the arrow, sending it downrange to the target.
+To shoot a recurve bow, an archer holds the grip, lifts their arms up to shoulder height and pulls the string back to their face using their fingers.
+At full draw, they aim at the target through a sight and open their fingers to release the string.
+The energy stored in the bent limbs transfers through the string and into the arrow, sending it downrange to the target.
 Drawing a competitive recurve bow can require more than 20 kilograms (50 pounds) of force, and an arrow shot from a recurve bow can travel at speeds of over 200 kph.

 Modern recurve bows are built using technologically advanced materials, including laminated carbon fibre and carbon foam in the limbs, but many manufacturers integrate natural materials such as bamboo.
 The riser, or handle, of a recurve bow is often made of aluminium or carbon fibre.